How will the images be delivered?

 We live outside of Devon & Cornwall so won't be able to meet you in advance of the wedding.
 Is that a problem?

 Not at all!
 I've photographed weddings for tens of couples who live in the London area, or even further afield.
-We can easily go-over plans via email and phone.
-I'll look forward to meeting you on the big day!
+We can easily go-over plans via email, FaceTime or phone.

 How many images will we receive?